 where $\psi_n(\Omega)$ are the modal functions of the squeezing modes in the frequency domain, representing a complete orthonormal set of functions, $s_n\ge0$ are the singular values normalized to unity, $\sum_{n}s_n^2=1$, and

-is the dimensionless gain parameter, in the low-gain regime giving the probability of generation of one photon pair (biphoton) per pump pulse \cite{Srivastava23,srivastava2023erecting}.
+is the dimensionless gain parameter.
+The latter gives in the low-gain regime the generation probability of one photon pair (biphoton) per pump pulse \cite{Srivastava23,srivastava2023erecting}.
 The effective number of modes is given by the Schmidt number $K = 1/\sum_n s_n^4$.
 Defining the photon creation operators of the pulse modes as

 we rewrite Eq. (\ref{U}) as $U = \exp\left[\sum_n(r_n/2)\left(B_n^2-B_n^{\dagger2}\right)\right]$.
 When this operator acts on the vacuum field of all modes, it produces a multimode squeezed state \cite{LoudonBook,Kolobov99}, where the $n$th mode has squeezing parameter $r_n=2\sqrt{p_b}s_n$.